Chapter 9, Way Station

 When going through tough times, my father was known to say, “Whenever you think you have problems, think about what others are going through.”
-It was on such a Sunday morning when I was feeling burdened by life, that I took a moment to reflect on my back deck.
+It was on such a Sunday morning when I was feeling burdened by life that I took a moment to reflect while sitting on my back deck.

-Although I wasn’t paying close attention, I thought that he said that my neighbor had passed away that morning.
-I was struck, what did he just say?
+Although I wasn’t paying close attention, I thought he said that my neighbor had passed away that morning.
+I was struck.
+What did he just say?
 Could that be true?
 How did this happen?
 The questions came flooding into my mind.
 I leaned over to my wife to ask her if she had heard the same thing.
 The shock I saw in her face confirmed that what I thought I had heard was true.

 It was later in the day when I started putting events together.
-Lorna had passed late in the morning and it was around that time that I was on the deck finishing my book.
+Lorna had passed late in the morning, and it was around that time when I was on the deck finishing my book.
 The answer to what I saw was coming into focus, but I waited for the right moment to discuss it with my neighbor Craig.